Ben-G/Website/content/post/24-Flux-iOS.md

 #### Step 4: Binding the UI to the Store

 One of the core Flux concepts is that an automatic UI update is triggered whenever a state update occurs.
-This ensures that the UI always represents the latest state and makes away with any code that is required to maintain these upates manually.
+This ensures that the UI always represents the latest state and makes away with any code that is required to maintain these updates manually.
 This step is very similar to the bindings of a View to the ViewModel in the MVVM architecture.

 There are many ways to implement this - in PlanGrid we decided to use ReactiveCocoa to allow the store to provide an observable state property.
 Here's how the `AnnotationFilterStore` implements this pattern: